powsybl/powsybl.github.io/docs/tools/loadflow.md

 Use the `--case-file` parameter to specify the path of the case file.

 ## Optional parameters

+### export-parameters
+Use the `--export-parameters` parameter to specify the path of the configuration file of the exporter.
+It is possible to overload one or many parameters using the `-E property=value` parameter.
+The properties depend on the output format.

+### import-parameters
+Use th `--import-parameters` parameter to specify the path of the configuration file of the importer.
+It is possible to overload one or many parameters using the `-I property=value` parameter.
+The properties depend on the input format.

 ### output-case-file
 Use the `--output-case-file` parameter to export the modified network to the specified path.